-No. 7: Update legal documents and policies
+No. 7: Update legal docs and policies

 Retirement is an opportune time to review major legal documents and insurance policies and consider adding or subtracting coverage.
 "Update or prepare legal documents for estate planning or retirement years such as wills, advance directives including health care proxies and power of attorney, and review beneficiaries on retirement plans and insurance," says Tayne.